mixerp/plpgunit/readme.md

     		assert.function_exists(function_name text, OUT message text, OUT result boolean)
     </td>
     <td>
-		Fails the test if the function does not exists in the current database.
+		Fails the test if the function does not exist in the current database.
 Make sure that the passed function name is a fully qualified relation name, and contains argument types.
     </td>
   </tr>
 </table>